SymphonyPlatformSolutions/Import-Script/README.md

 The clean_message() function inside this script takes the returned paylaod from the Get Message endpoint: https://developers.symphony.com/restapi/reference#messages-v4 and cleans the data to fit the body parameters needed for the Import Message endpoint: https://developers.symphony.com/restapi/reference#import-message-v4

 ### Roles:
-Bots or service accounts must have the Content Management and Content Export Service roles.
+Bots or service accounts must have the Content Management and User Provisioning roles.
 You can configure in the admin portal.

 ### Contact:
 For any additional questions, reach out to developer.relations@symphony.com